HP LaserJet 2300 series

 The Laserjet 2300 series was a line of grayscale laser printers sold by Hewlett-Packard.
 The printer was aimed at small and medium business use.
-The printer utilizes the DRAM memory technology and a packs 32 MB standard memory, which is expandable to 288 MB.
+The printer utilizes DRAM memory technology and uses 32 MB standard memory, which is expandable to 288 MB.
 It is compatible with Microsoft Windows and Macintosh Operating System.

 Variations

 The 2300 Series came in several configurations and variations: